lskatz/SimpleLib.pl/POSTING.md

     # Now for String vectors returned back to Perl
     # If it the C++ vector is empty, it returns undef back to perl
-    # Why is it when I see "sv_2mortal" I think about the intro to the Seg
-    +a game, "Altered Beast"...
+    # Why is it when I see "sv_2mortal" I think about the intro to the Sega game, "Altered Beast"...
 "Rise from your grave!"
     # So many weirdly named keywords in Perl.
-I love the language, maybe
-    +even because of it's quirks.
+I love the language, maybe even because of it's quirks.
     #
-    # Anyway, we create a new Array.  (the rest is covered similarly on pa
-    +ge 124 of Extending and Embedding Perl).
+    # Anyway, we create a new Array.  (the rest is covered similarly on page 124 of Extending and Embedding Perl).
     #
-    # SvSetSV will COPY the data from one variable to another, unless they
-    +'re pointing to the same thing.
+    # SvSetSV will COPY the data from one variable to another, unless they're pointing to the same thing.
-    # newRV_noinc: This is the C/C++ equivalent of the "\" or reference op
+    # newRV_noinc: This is the C/C++ equivalent of the "\" or reference operator.
-    +erator.
 We have a list, we want to return it as an array reference.
-    # We don't increment because it needs to go out of scope when this blo
-    +ck finishes (we're copying to "arg" anyway, so the data lives on).
+    # We don't increment because it needs to go out of scope when this block finishes (we're copying to "arg" anyway, so the data lives on).
     # Reading from inside out.
-Take an array, cast it as a pointer to a s
-    +calar (what newRV_noinc requires).
+Take an array, cast it as a pointer to a scalar (what newRV_noinc requires).
 Pass that to newRV_noinc to
-    # create a reference.  "arg" and this new reference value get sent to
-    +SvSetSV to copy the contents of your new array ref to the outbound
+    # create a reference.  "arg" and this new reference value get sent to SvSetSV to copy the contents of your new array ref to the outbound
     # "arg" structure.
 Phew!

     OUTPUT